-PonyPals™ is a new children's program to introduce them to horses.
-Children learn about horse care in an interactive environment which includes games, crafts and alot of fun!
+Developed in 2021, PonyPals™ is a children's program to introduce them to horses.
+Children learn about horse care in an interactive environment that includes games, crafts, and alot of fun!
 See our program information below.
 Registration and information downloads are available.

 PonyPals™ CAMP SESSIONS